All Episodes

 Are companies ignoring women?

-Where do where do these premises come from?
+Where do these premises come from?

-The balance of power will change in favor of women, and so will the way products are developed and marketed.
+Here's the way this thing closes: the balance of power will change in favor of women, and so will the way products are developed and marketed.

-What are these peducts are developed and marketed the way products are developed and market in favor of women, women will gain share in politics.
+Products are developed and marketed the way products are developed and marketed in favor of women.

 They'll have more say over the political agenda.

-That's the scariest thing I've read in a week, and I don't mean it in a sexist way.
+That's the scariest thing I've read in a week.

 You know, Ann Coulter makes a joke that if we really want to save America, take the vote away from women because it is women who vote for socialist things because they're nurturing and caring, and we've got to take care of each other.